sagnik6969/obsidian/Programming notes/rcrm/Job Module/Technical aspects..md

 ##### Job Details
 - uses `jobRepositary` => `showJob` function.
 - `showJob` accepts the slug and based on the slug it fetches the job from `viewJob`.
-- In this function we also check for the access control
+- In this function we also check for the access control.
+- with the response we also send previous job record and next job record to work with previous and next buttons.
--
+- `jobRepositary` => `getCandidatesByJob` =>